 As I entered East 72nd Street to the end of the street by FDR Drive, it stops in front of those interesting brownstones painted black, which makes them stand out and the dead end with the scenic view and benches right by the hospital.
 These interesting brick buildings built in 1894 were once tenements and renovated in the 1940’s.
 You have to turn around and go up two blocks to walk along the Promenade by FDR Drive.
 You have to walk up to East 74th Street get to the bridge to get you across to the walkway.

-The “Black and White’s” tenements now luxury housing
+The “Black and White’s” tenements now luxury housing at East 72nd Street

 There is a small amount of sidewalk between East 74th Street and East 72nd Street but please don’t walk it!
 There is barely enough room to walk and you are about a foot from the highway and these cars zoom by.
 Don’t make the attempt!
 Just walk up the two blocks and you will walk twenty blocks of skyline on Roosevelt Island.
 On a beautiful day, there is nothing like the view of the East River as the boats pass by.